 Warehouse inventory management is the process of tracking, organizing, packing, and shipping products in a warehouse.
 This is a crucial function of all types of eCommerce businesses, as the organization of your inventory makes high profitability possible.

-No matter the size of your warehouse, storing your products efficiently is important.
+Storing your products efficiently is important regardless of the size of your warehousing.
 Efficient inventory management includes reducing unnecessary costs and eliminating dead stock.

 Having a repeatable process for your warehouse inventory is necessary to achieve these objectives.
 If you haven’t mastered your own warehouse’s process yet, you can use the following as a launchpad: